 Despite the scenic beauty and popularity of the area, there are specific localised issues that require to be addressed.
-These include:

-- Woodlands that are being damaged by overgrazing and invasive species. - Peatlands that are degrading and releasing carbon into the atmosphere. - Degraded water bodies. - Anticipated changes to land use due to the nature and climate emergencies and changes in agricultural support. - Aberfoyle has been periodically affected by flooding events leading to damage to homes and businesses along the Strath floor. - Businesses have been revitalising Aberfoyle but there are long standing issues of limited transport choices for visitors and the public realm is generally of poor quality.

-- There is an ageing and declining local populationdue to various contributing factors.
-There is alsoand a lack of affordable housing and.
-Opportunities to provide more affordable housing isare hampered by various constraints and housing market issuesdue to flooding and/or other constraints within Aberfovle. - The COVID-19 pandemic effects experienced in 2020/21 have exacerbated visitor management issues and impacted on local businesses, with some closing.
+These include: - Woodlands that are being damaged by overgrazing and invasive species. - Peatlands that are degrading and releasing carbon into the atmosphere. - Degraded water bodies. - Anticipated changes to land use due to the nature and climate emergencies and changes in agricultural support. - Aberfoyle has been periodically affected by flooding events leading to damage to homes and businesses along the Strath floor. - Businesses have been revitalising Aberfoyle but there are long standing issues of limited transport choices for visitors and the public realm is generally of poor quality. - There is an ageing and declining local population due to various contributing factors.
+There is also a lack of affordable housing and opportunities to provide more affordable housing is hampered by various constraints and housing market issues. - The COVID-19 pandemic effects experienced in 2020/21 have exacerbated visitor management issues and impacted on local businesses, with some closing.
 The area was overwhelmed with day visitors and the associated pressures from car parking, littering and other damaging visitor behaviours. - There are more opportunities to work from home but there is a low wage/unstable seasonable employment resulting in people seeking careers elsewhere, particularly young people.
 There are many opportunities for action to address these issues and enhance the environment, halt population decline and nurture sustainable communities living and working in the area, supported by services and facilities that can increasingly be accessed locally and digitally.
 These are captured in the area based strategies that follow.

-3 How did we get here?
+STRATHARD FRAMEWORK - PLANNING GUIDANCE 3.
+How did we get here?

-The Strathard Initiative was an environmental project that formed in 2015 to create a multi-agency, ecosystem services approach- to explore how the integration of natural land and water management practices could benefit the wider environment, at a landscape scale.
+The Strathard Initiative was an environmental project that formed in 2015 to create a multi-agency, ecosystem services approach2 to explore how the integration of natural land and water management practices could benefit the wider environment, at a landscape scale.
 This involved a range of stakeholders, including the community who also produced their own local Community Action Plan in 2017.

-This Plan was broad ranging and in 2019 the community prepared more detailed, area focussed Community Life Plans for two subareas - Kinlochard and Inversnaid & Stronachlachar which are available on the community's website: https://www.ccstrathard.org/community-life-plans/.
-The community are currently preparing a Community Life Plan for Aberfoyle.
+This Plan was broad ranging and in 2019 the community prepared more detailed, area focussed Community Life Plans for two subareas - Kinlochard and Inversnaid & Stronachlachar, These have been used to directly inform this Framework.
+The community have subsequently also prepared a Community Life Plan for Aberfoyle.
+These Life Plans are all available on the community's website and should be referred to in order to help inform land use and planning proposals and decisions.
+They will also be used to inform the preparation of the next Local Development Plan.
 The Strathard community was shortlisted for a SURF award (Scottish Urban Renewal Forum) in 2019 in recognition of the role and strength of community led action and leadership in promoting heritage, revitalising business growth and establishing a local business hub, regenerating Aberfoyle Main Street, village enhancements and recruiting new members to both the Community Council and Community Development Trust, with a commitment to driving forward priorities and strengthening partnership working.
 This enabled the Strathard Strategic Partnership to be set up towards the end of 2018.
 This was established primarily to aid communication between community representatives, businesses and public sector agencies and organisations and to coordinate delivery of the various plans and strategies.
 From this, a steering group was set up to co-design and steer this draft Framework, bringing together the two strands of work around land use and development.